projectacrn/acrn-hypervisor/doc/introduction/index.rst

 VBS-U offloads data plane processing to VBS-K. VBS-U initializes VBS-K at the right timings, for example.
 The FE driver sets VIRTIO_CONFIG_S_DRIVER_OK to avoid unnecessary device configuration changes while running.
-VBS-K can access shared rings through VBS-K virtqueue APIs.
+VBS-K can access shared rings through the VBS-K virtqueue APIs.
 VBS-K virtqueue APIs are similar to VBS-U virtqueue APIs.
-VBS-K registers as VHM client(s) to handle a continuous range of registers
+VBS-K registers as a VHM client to handle a continuous range of registers.

 There may be one or more VHM-clients for each VBS-K, and there can be a single VHM-client for all VBS-Ks as well.
 VBS-K notifies FE through VHM